LargeNFT/large-nft/README.md

 ### Options include
 * Create a new collection.
     * Create a brand new collection with new contect.
-* Fork existing collection.
-    * From an IPFS hash
-        * Collection must be one that was created with Large NFT.
-    * From Contract (requires connected wallet)
-        * Download existing collection from a mainnet contract.
-    * From Reader
-        * Fork collection from an existing Large Reader website.
+* Fork existing collection (from IPFS hash, contract, or hosted Large Reader)

 ### Create New Collection